Slapo: A Schedule Language for Progressive Optimization of Large Deep Learning Model Training: Evaluation

-This subsection evaluates the end-to-end training efficiency on 2, 4, and 8 NVIDIA V100 16GB GPUs in a single p3.16xlarge instance to showcase the effectiveness of \Name.
+This subsection evaluates the end-to-end training efficiency on 2, 4, and 8 NVIDIA V100 32GB GPUs in a single p3dn.24xlarge instance to showcase the effectiveness of \Name.

-\textbf{Systems.} We select Megatron-LM v2~\cite{narayanan2021megatronv2} as the baseline, which is a SOTA system built on top of PyTorch for training large Transformer-based language models on GPUs.
-Megatron-LM implements its own data loader, tokenizer, and optimizer for better training efficiency.
+\textbf{Systems.} We select Megatron-LM v2~\cite{narayanan2021megatronv2} as a strong baseline, which is a SOTA system built on top of PyTorch for training large Transformer-based language models on GPUs.
+Megatron-LM implements its own data loader and optimizer for better training efficiency.
 In addition, it implements popular Transformer models with tensor parallelism as well as efficient customized CUDA kernels.
 We also choose DeepSpeed~\cite{rasley2020deepspeed} as another baseline.
-DeepSpeed is a SOTA framework that incorporates ZeRO-powered data parallelism (ZeRO-DP)~\cite{rajbhandari2020zero}.
-Since ZeRO-DP is applicable to arbitrary PyTorch models, DeepSpeed has been widely used to train large DL models.
+DeepSpeed is a SOTA framework that incorporates ZeRO-powered data parallelism (ZeRO-DP)~\cite{rajbhandari2020zero}, which applies to arbitrary PyTorch models and is widely used to train large models.
+We tune both baseline systems by changing the configurations such as batch sizes and activation checkpoints to maximize their performance.

+We focus our experiments on frameworks capable of training models that cannot be fit in a single device, and thus traditional data-parallel frameworks~\cite{disttf,jiang2020byteps,sergeev2018horovod} are not considered.
+Additionally, JAX-based frameworks such as Alpa~\cite{zheng2022alpa} are excluded from the comparison since they are not directly comparable to PyTorch-based frameworks.
+Alpa also does not exhibit performance advantages when compared to Megatron-LM for the tested models in Table~\ref{tab:models}, as the model architectures are regular~\cite{zheng2022alpa}.
 As \Name is agnostic to parallelism strategies, we evaluate two configurations for every model to show that \Name is compatible with the existing distributed training frameworks.
 Specifically, ``\Name-ZeRO3'' schedules models with ZeRO-3~\cite{rajbhandari2020zero} that automatically partitions optimizer states, gradients, and parameters to enable memory-efficient data parallelism; while ``\Name-TP'' schedules them to enable tensor parallelism.
-For each configuration, we auto-tune the activation checkpointing along with the batch size.
+For each configuration, we auto-tune the checkpointing ratio along with the batch size.

 \textbf{Results.} We first compare two baselines, Megatron-LM and DeepSpeed ZeRO-3, in Fig.~\ref{fig:8_v100}.
-It is worth noting that Megatron-LM officially only supports three (i.e., BERT, GPT, and T5) out of the seven models listed in Table~\ref{tab:models}.
-Comparing these three models, we find that there is no one solution that is always superior to the other, highlighting the importance of \Name which enables developers to easily implement the best parallelism strategies using schedules for different models.
+It is worth noting that Megatron-LM officially only supports three (i.e., BERT, GPT, and T5) out of the six models listed in Table~\ref{tab:models}.
+Comparing these three models, we find that no one solution is always superior to the other, highlighting the importance of \Name which enables developers to easily implement the best parallelism strategies using schedules for different models.